foss42/apidash/README.md

 ## Current Limitations

 - The request body currently supports only text and json input.
 File, Form-field and other inputs will be supported soon.
 - The response body that can be currently visualized should be a text or json.
 We have plans to support more mime-types in near future.
-For example, is the response is a video, the user will be able to directly play that video in near future.
+For example, if the response is a video, the user will be able to directly play that video in the tool in near future.
 - Due to time constraints we currently do not have collection persistence or export as it will require some more work and we will continue working on it.